Insider Selling: VeriSign, Inc. (NASDAQ:VRSN) EVP Sells 614 Shares of Stock

-VeriSign, Inc. (NASDAQ:VRSN – Get Rating) EVP Thomas C. Indelicarto sold 614 shares of the company’s stock in a transaction that occurred on Tuesday, March 1st.
-The stock was sold at an average price of $213.38, for a total value of $131,015.32.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+VeriSign, Inc. (NASDAQ:VRSN – Get Rating) EVP Thomas C. Indelicarto sold 614 shares of the stock in a transaction dated Tuesday, March 8th.
+The stock was sold at an average price of $214.21, for a total value of $131,524.94.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

-VeriSign (NASDAQ:VRSN – Get Rating) last released its quarterly earnings data on Thursday, February 10th.
-The information services provider reported $1.48 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.38 by $0.10.
-The firm had revenue of $340.00 million during the quarter, compared to analysts’ expectations of $340.37 million.
-VeriSign had a negative return on equity of 43.49% and a net margin of 46.81%.
-VeriSign’s revenue was up 6.2% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.38 earnings per share.
-Sell-side analysts expect that VeriSign, Inc. will post 5.43 EPS for the current fiscal year.
+VeriSign (NASDAQ:VRSN – Get Rating) last released its earnings results on Thursday, February 10th.
+The information services provider reported $1.48 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.38 by $0.10.
+The firm had revenue of $340.00 million for the quarter, compared to analyst estimates of $340.37 million.
+VeriSign had a negative return on equity of 45.19% and a net margin of 59.12%.
+The company’s revenue was up 6.2% on a year-over-year basis.
+During the same quarter last year, the firm posted $1.38 EPS.
+Equities analysts forecast that VeriSign, Inc. will post 5.95 earnings per share for the current year.

 VeriSign Company Profile (Get Rating)